Vetting an EV OEM Sensor Manufacturer for Optimized Sourcing

 8. Manufacturing Capabilities

 One of the most important things to consider when vetting a sensor manufacturer is what they’re actually able to do.
-There’s nothing worse than partnering with someone that ends up not being able to deliver the components you need for your electric car design.
+There’s nothing worse than partnering with a manufacturer of any sort that ends up not being able to deliver the components you need for your electric car design.

 We always recommend EV manufacturers visit a component production facility and get a first-hand view.
 Besides seeing the shop in action, you can verify the operation meets labor standards and other regulations, such REACH and RoHS.